ZeidZawaideh24/491-06-Trung-Matthew-Zeid/README.md

 [Download Memba](https://github.com/ZeidZawaideh24/491-06-Trung-Matthew-Zeid/releases/download/v1.0/memba.zip)

-Notes: you may have to run `PowerShell -ExecutionPolicy Bypass` in PowerShell to run the script.
+Notes: you may have to run `PowerShell -ExecutionPolicy Bypass` in PowerShell to run the script then doing `cd /path/to/memba`.

 ```powershell
 # Server